void-ppc/void-ppc-docs/src/configuration/apple.md

 confused by there being just one output instead of separate ones for headphones and speakers; automatic jack sensing works and it will switch depending on if there's anything plugged in.

-## Other things

-The official handbook at <https://docs.voidlinux.org> should come in handy.